stephenfletchtek/CV/README.md

 **Nikon Metrology** (2017 to 2021)
 _System Testing and Integration Lead_

-* Technical lead responsible for the development of an ambitious and complex product.
+* Technical lead responsible for the development of an ambitious and complex high Voltage x-ray source.
 * Set the technical direction for a multidisciplinary team to ensure the large number of separately developed hardware subcomponents interacted safely and performed well upon integration.
 * Designed and implemented systems testing regime and proportionate risk assessment, redundancy and controls.

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience relevent to software development
+**X-Tek Systems Ltd** (1997 to 2017)
+_Senior Technical Development roles_

+* Range of technical leadership roles in bleeding edge x-ray hardware developemnt
+* Responsible for every step of the development process:
+  - Conceptual design
+  - Validating business and customer needs
+  - Test design, build, test and iterate
+  - Install and configuration on-site
+  - Debugging of new and legacy components
+* Extensive customer support experience - inperson as well as remote 1st, 2nd and 3rd line technical support for products.
+* VBA scripts to customise control of x-ray hardware
+* Created Microsoft Excel Macros to meet business needs

 ## Skills